Binning Wood SoSOL

 Courses Close:

-The courses will close at 4:00pm, so if you have not completed your course by then, you should stop and return to assembly.
+The courses will close at 3:30pm.
+If you have not completed your course by then you should stop and return to assembly.

 If would like advice before going out or if you think you will take over an hour please arrive and start early.

-You must report to the Download point, whether you complete the course or not, so that we know you are not lost or injured in the dunes.
+You must report to the Download point, whether you complete the course or not, so that we know you are not lost or injured in the woods.

 Course Information